filippofracascia/glsl-language-support/README.md

-# glsl-language-support
+# GLSL-language-support

-Since I was having trouble finding glsl support for VScode in Linux, as the official glsl repository is Windows exclusive, I tried making my own language support for it.
+Since I was having trouble finding GLSL support for VScode in Linux, as the official glsl repository is Windows exclusive, I tried making my own language support for it.